We are seeing signs that the arts are becoming more central to the story Calgary is telling and more central to people’s lives.

 In-Definite Arts Society (funding being pursued through another City program)

-Institute of Modern & Contemporary Art (now Contemporary Calgary; lease of Centennial Planetarium being pursued)
+Contemporary Calgary (lease of Centennial Planetarium being pursued)

 Open Doors St. Stephen’s (not funded)

 Calgary Opera’s Opera Centre at the Calgary Stampede Youth Campus (in development)

 In 2015 Calgary Arts Development partnered with the Alberta Real Estate Foundation, ArtsBuild Ontario and Fractured Atlas (New York) to bring SpaceFinder Alberta to Calgary.
 SpaceFinder is a proven technology at work in 14 municipalities across North America.
 Launching in 2016, this online marketplace links organizations that have space to rent with those who need space.
 Useful for all Calgarians, SpaceFinder Alberta includes detailed search criteria that pinpoint features needed by artists and arts organizations.
 Calgary Arts Development is also partnering with Edmonton (Arts Hab) in 2016.
 In addition to being a match-making service for renters and venues, SpaceFinder is also a database with built-in metrics reports (including rental rates, usage rates, user and venue data) that can be used by venues, analysts and policymakers.